FMOLHS logo

 Pancreatic cancer is hard to detect early, even during routine physical exams, because people usually have no symptoms until the cancer gets larger or spreads.

 People who are at higher risk or have a family history can get genetic testing to see if they have inherited conditions that could lead to pancreatic cancer.
-At Our Lady of the Lake Cancer Institute, we have a High-Risk Pancreas Cancer Screening Clinic led by John Lyons, MD, a surgical oncologist, that identifies patients at higher-than-average risk of pancreas cancer and enroll them in a screening program for early detection of pancreas cancer.
+At Our Lady of the Lake Cancer Institute, we have a High-Risk Pancreas Cancer Screening Clinic led by John Lyons, MD, a surgical oncologist, that identifies patients at higher-than-average risk of pancreas cancer through the use of EON technology and enrolls them in a screening program for early detection of pancreatic cancer.

 What are the Treatment Options?

-Curing pancreas cancer requires a combination of surgery and chemotherapy, and oftentimes radiation therapy.
+Curing pancreatic cancer requires a combination of surgery, such as the robotic whipple, and chemotherapy, and oftentimes radiation therapy.